-Jane is Vice-Chair of the Royal College of Obstetricians and Gynaecologists’ Women’s Network.
-Jane led the team in contributing to the development of the WHO’s Defeat Meningitis by 2030 Road Map through participation at consultation meetings at Wilton Park in February 2019.
-She is the Chair of the Council for the Confederation of Meningitis Organisations and a trustee for Meningitis Research Foundation.
-Jane was on the Scientific Committees for the International Symposium on Streptococcus Agalactiae Disease for 2018 and 2021, leading the Patient Voice Stream.
-Jane was a member of the Department of Health’s priority setting workshops for group B Strep research in 2015/6, and has sat on several National Institute of Health & Care Excellence guideline development committees.
-Jane has been and is a co-applicant on many group B Strep research projects, including the GBS3 trial, where she co-leads the Patient & Public Involvement work.
-Jane was awarded an MBE in 2012 for services to child health, Fellowship of the RSA in 2020 and Fellowship Honoris Causa of the Royal College & Obstetricians in 2021.
+Outside of GBSS, Jane is the Royal College of Obstetricians & Gynaecologists’ Women’s Voices Lead and Chair of their Women’s Network.
+Jane led the team in contributing to the development of the WHO’s Defeat Meningitis by 2030 Road Map through participation at consultation meetings.
+She chairs the Council for the Confederation of Meningitis Organisations and is a trustee for the Meningitis Research Foundation.
+Jane was on the Scientific Committees for the International Symposium on Streptococcus Agalactiae Disease for 2018 and 2021 and is again for 2023, leading the Patient Voice Stream.
+Jane was a member of the Department of Health’s priority-setting workshops for group B Strep research, and has sat on several National Institute of Health & Care Excellence guideline development committees.
+Jane has been a co-applicant on many group B Strep research projects, including the GBS3 trial, where she co-leads the Patient & Public Involvement work.
+Jane was awarded an MBE in 2012 for services to child health, a Fellowship of the RSA in 2020 and a Fellowship Honoris Causa of the Royal College of Obstetricians & Gynaecologists in 2021.

-Outside of work I really enjoy my cycling classes and have two wonderful girls, both of school age, who keep me very busy.”
+Outside of work, I really enjoy my exercise classes and have two wonderful teenage girls, who keep me very busy.”

 Emily Robertson, Accounts Assistant

-“I joined the GBSS team in February 2018 as part time Accounts Assistant after moving to the UK from Australia with my family.
+“I joined the GBSS team in February 2018 as a part-time Accounts Assistant after moving to the UK from Australia with my family.

-Outside of work I am kept busy with my 2 boys.”
+Outside of work, I am kept busy with my two boys.”